 Nickname: Monkey Dog

-Affenpinschers were originally bred to help control the rodent population that was prevalent in many of the homes and stables throughout central Europe during the 1700’s.
+Affenpinschers were initially bred to help control the rodent population widespread in many homes and stables across central Europe during the 1700s.

 Later In 1936…

-The American Kennel Club (AKC) eventually recognized the breed and outlined what unique features about the Affenpinscher breed which would be used to differentiate it from many other breeds within the toy dog category.
-Other breeds such as such as the Brussels Griffon (aka griffon bruxellois).
+The American Kennel Club (AKC) eventually recognized the breed and outlined what unique features of the Affenpinscher breed which would be used to differentiate it from many other species within the toy dog category.
+Other species include the Brussels Griffon (aka griffon bruxellois).

-It should also be noted that when researching the Affehpinscher breed, you may find that they will also be referred to as an:
+It should also be noted that when researching the Affenpinscher breed, you may find that they will also be referred to as:

-- Or our personal favorite the Monkey Dog and/or Monkey Terrier.
+• Or our personal favorite, the Monkey Dog and Monkey Terrier.

-You should also be careful not to allow the pronunciation of Affenpinscher to lead you to believe that this dog breed is related to a German Pinscher or a Miniature Pinscher.
+It would be best if you also were careful not to allow the pronunciation of Affenpinscher to lead you to believe that this dog breed is related to a German Pinscher or a Miniature Pinscher.

-There are a few questions that we can answer here for you so that you can get a general idea if having an Affehpinscher in your life is going to be a good fit.
-So, without further ado, let’s tackle some of the most common questions we get.
+That being said, we can answer a few questions here to give you a general idea of whether having an Affenpinscher in your life would be a good fit.
+So, without further ado, let’s address some of the most common questions we receive.

 I work all day, is it “ok” to Leave my Affenpinschers alone?

-If you work full time outside of your home, then this is a big question with any dog: how long can you leave an Affenpinscher alone?
-Let’s put it this way, if you install a doggy cam and go to work, you’ll probably going to see a moping Affenpinscher, lonely and waiting around by the window or the door saying waiting for you to return.
+If you work full-time outside your home, one important question arises when considering any dog breed: how long can you leave an Affenpinscher alone?
+Well, let’s put it this way: if you were to install a doggy cam and go to work, chances are you would see a moping Affenpinscher, feeling lonely and eagerly waiting by the window or the door for your return.

 Affenpinschers are very social animals that love to be around others.
-Now we all know that it’s impossible to take your dog everywhere but if you know that you’re a person who will generally be out of the house without your dog for 10, 12 or even 14 hours a day, deciding to purchase or adopt an Affenpinscher may not be the best bet for you or him/her.
+Now we all know that it’s impossible to take your dog everywhere, but if you know that you’re a person who will generally be out of the house without your dog for 10, 12, or even 14 hours a day, deciding to purchase or adopt an Affenpinscher may not be the best bet for you or them.

 Now…